 CBD & Children: Can CBD help Childhood Disorders?

-Not only can adults use CBD to treat their ailments, but parents are now also turning to it to help their kids, too, whether it’s to help them sleep better, calm them down, and more.
+Not only can adults use CBD to treat their ailments, but parents are now also turning to it to help their kids, whether it’s to help them sleep better, calm them down, and more.

-Now, it should be noted that while it’s a popular product, there hasn’t been too much research into its effects on children.
+It should be noted that while it’s a popular product, there hasn’t been too much research into its effects on children.
 That said, the studies that have been conducted are very promising.

 So with this in mind, here is how CBD helps keep your kid calm.